Close up of two people holding hands symbolizing how to support an addict without enabling.

 Provide Actionable Solutions

 To avoid becoming overly involved in your loved one’s life when they are struggling with addiction, you need to focus on solutions.
 Instead of fixing their problems for them, provide actionable solutions that they can initiate on their own.
 For instance, you could help them find an addiction treatment program to begin their recovery journey.
-Addiction treatment programs offer various options such as detox, inpatient, and outpatient programs, emphasizing the importance of family involvement and therapeutic support.

 If an addict is having money problems, help them look for job openings.
 Or, if they need a place to live, open your home to them with the expectation that they will pay rent or contribute to the household in some way.